-The VA home loan remains a great option for eligible Vets to purchase a home with no money down.
-Coast2Coast Lending is proud to offer both VA purchase and refinance options for borrowers in Fla, GA, Ala, TN, NC and VA.
+The VA home loan remains a great option for eligible Veterans to purchase a home with no money down.
+Coast2Coast Lending is proud to offer VA purchase, rate-term and cash-out refinance options to eligible Veterans in many states throughout the U.S.

-Like any other mortgage loans, the VA loan has certain qualification requirements and standards associated with it.
+Like any other mortgage loan, the VA loan has certain qualification requirements and standards associated with it.

 Standard VA Eligibility Requirements

-Generally speaking, you are eligible for the program if you meet any of the following criteria listed below: If you are a homebuyer and have questions, please call us 7 days week at ph: 904-810-2293 or just submit the contact form at the top of your screen.
+Generally speaking, you are eligible for the program if you meet any of the following criteria listed below: If you are a home buyer and have questions, please call us 7 days a week at ph: 904-810-2293 or just submit the contact form at the top of your screen.

 Coast2Coast VA Qualifying Requirements

 VA Credit scores: Most lenders are looking for a credit score of 580 to be approved.
-However, this does not guarantee loan approval as there are waiting periods for applicants with recent financial hardships like foreclosures, bankruptcy, etc. On the flip side, some borrower with low debt, etc could be approved with a slightly lower credit scores.
+However, this does not guarantee loan approval as there are waiting periods for applicants with recent financial hardships like foreclosures, bankruptcy, etc. On the flip side, some borrowers with low debt, etc. could be approved with slightly lower credit scores.